vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   a repository, etc. If these are one-shot tasks, that can be done in one or two sittings, I may use calendar reminders to nudge myself to do them around some time.
 For more complex tasks, I generally do them in smaller increments.
-For personal projects, I'm starting to manage these increments by using weekly issues that record what I intend to do in personal projects this week.
+For personal projects, to address a problem of insufficient progress, I started around March/April 2024 to manage these increments by using weekly issues that record what I intend to do in personal projects this week; this was successful in getting things moving, but I did not continue the practice once things got moving.

 * Ongoing tasks with no set required cadence and a lot of time
   flexibility: Examples include DLW data entry, Wikipedia work,